hlg/billie/index.md

 Sample Files
 ===============

-We are currently providing sample files from two different projects:
+We are providing sample files from four different projects:

 * _Carport_ is a very simple synthetic test file with four columns and a slab.
 * _EFH_ is a two-storey single family house.
+* _Highrise_ is an office tower
+* _Airport_ is an airport complex

 For each project there are two types of input files: